Permit Portal Guide · Updated 2026

-Tyler EnerGov Self Service is a municipal permit and licensing portal built by Tyler Technologies and deployed by US cities that have standardized on Tyler's community-development software stack — including the City of Pasadena, CA, whose Permit Center at 175 North Garfield Avenue uses EnerGov for residential, commercial, historic, and ADU permitting.
+Tyler EnerGov Self Service is a municipal permit and licensing portal built by Tyler Technologies and deployed by US cities that have standardized on Tyler's community-development software stack — including the City of Pasadena, CA (residential, commercial, historic, and ADU permits) and the City of Pomona, CA. SignedOff monitors both EnerGov portals live.

 How EnerGov Works